drarwood/ssuex/README.md

 Peter Clark   000000002       E2/174  E2/331  E2/416  E2/487  23            E2/416
 ```

 The `choice_score` for a student is calculated based on the sum of the total number of requests made by all students for the SSUs chosen by the student.
 So students with a higher score are likely to have picked SSUs that are more popular.
-This field can be ignored but is used when determining which SSUs to handle first to ensure there is a bias towards filling SSUs that have been selected at a relatively high frequency.
+This field can be ignored but is used when determining which students and SSUs to handle first to ensure there is a bias towards filling SSUs that have been selected at a relatively high frequency.
 The `assignemnt` column contains the assigned SSU for the student.

 #### 2. SSU Summary File (file_prefix_ssus.txt)